 Tag Archives: American Hernia Society

-Mesh Medical Device News Desk, May 23, 2017 ~ Dr. Robert Bendavid is a leading hernia surgeon with Shouldice Clinic in Toronto, Canada.
+Mesh Medical Device News Desk, September 2017 ~ Dr. Robert Bendavid is a leading hernia surgeon with Shouldice Clinic in Toronto, Canada.
 He also believes in non-mesh repairs for hernia whenever possible and Shouldice does not use mesh in its hernia repairs.
-Shouldice Clinic in Thornhill, Ontario, is the only licensed hospital [continue reading…]
+Shouldice Clinic in Thornhill, Ontario, is the only licensed hospital in [continue reading…]

 A “Gold Standard” for Hernia Repair and the Patients’ Post-surgical Understanding of Unreasonable Mesh Device and Procedural Risks?